The Singleton

 ---

-Julian walked back to his desk.
-He sat.
-He looked at the Auberval on his wrist — ninety-eight grams, platinum, Astralis reference 9750, his only analog object — and for the first time in nine years he took it off.
+Julian walked back to his desk and sat.
+He looked at the Auberval on his wrist — ninety-eight grams, platinum, forty millimeter, Astralis reference 9750, his only analog object, the clasp matched to the case within a tolerance he could feel in the dark — and for the first time in nine years he took it off.
 He set it on the desk.
-He looked at it.
 It was a beautiful object.
-It was also a weight, which he had carried for nine years without fully knowing.
+It was also a weight, which he had carried for nine years without knowing he was choosing to.

-He opened the kill-switch terminal and verified its functionality.
+He opened the kill-switch terminal and verified it.
 The HSM signed.
-The biometric reader accepted his fingerprint, retina, voice.
-The thirty-second hold engaged and then cleared when he did not confirm.
+The biometric reader took his fingerprint, his retina, his voice in sequence.
+The thirty-second hold engaged, counted down, and cleared when he did not confirm.
 He closed the terminal.
 He had not pulled it.
-He had verified it.
+He had only confirmed that it would pull.

 He wrote a short memo for his chief of staff, marked it confidential, and filed it.

 *Board.
 I will make an announcement next Tuesday.
-Please have Counsel prepare for the announcement under the following assumptions: (a) I will propose to pause the Afterlife launch pending a ninety-day independent ethics consultation; (b) The consultation will be chaired by Hari Patel and whichever members he chooses; (c) If the board does not approve the pause, I will execute a separate set of unilateral actions which I will describe privately to Counsel on Monday morning.
-The unilateral actions have been planned.
-Please do not ask me to describe them in this memo.*
+Have Counsel prepare under these assumptions: one, I will propose to pause the Afterlife launch pending a ninety-day independent ethics consultation; two, the consultation will be chaired by Hari Patel and members of his choosing; three, if the board declines the pause, I will execute a separate set of unilateral actions, which I will describe to Counsel privately on Monday morning.
+The actions are planned.
+Do not ask me to describe them in this memo.*

 The memo went out.